saikrishna0126/assignment.github.io/README.md

 - `cp :` This command is used to copy the files
 - `mv :` This command is used to rename the files and directiries and move files or directories one directory to another
 - `rm :` This command is used to remove file or directories
-- `mkdir :` This command is used to create directories
+- `mkdir :` This command is used to create directories </font>

 ###### **Linux File Permissions**

-- `File Access Modes :-` The permissions of a file are the first line of defense in the security of a linux system.
-The basic building blocks of linux permissions are the read,write, and execute permissions, which have been explained below
+- `File Access Modes :-` The permissions of a file are the first line of defense in the security of a Unix system.
+The basic building blocks of Unix permissions are the read,write, and execute permissions, which have been explained below
+- `Read :-` Grants the capability to read, i.e., view the contents of the file.
+- `Write :-` Grants the capability to modify, or remove the content of the file.
+- `Execute :-` User with execute permissions can run a file as a program.
+- `Directory Access Modes :-` Directory access modes are listed and organized in the same manner as any other file.
+There are a few differences that need to be mentione
 - `Read :-` Access to a directory means that the user can read the contents.
 The user can look at the filenames inside the directory.
 - `Write :-` Access means that the user can add or delete files from the directory.
 - `Execute :-` Executing a directory doesn't really make sense, so think of this as a traverse permission.